sz389/Capstone-Group5/Code/Emotions/README.md

 - _epochs_: the number of epochs the model should run for (default = 150)
 - _batch_size_: the batch size for the dataloader (default = 64)
 - _learning_rate_: the learning rate of the model (default = 1e-3)
-- _model_: one of "cnn3", "cnn9", "resnet18", "renset34", "vgg16", "efficientnet"
-- _cnn_param_file_: the cnn model.pt file to load
-- _pseudolabeling_param_file_: the model.pt file name to save after semisupervised training to use for evaluation
-- _model_save_and_load_path_: the folder path to save the the model parameters as a state dict object in pickle format (model.pt)

 # Transformer